Recovery from Abuse

 Have you experienced some form of abuse?

-If you need emotional support click to send me an email today and we’ll get you scheduled in to talk things through in complete confidence.
+If you need emotional support click to contact me today and we’ll get you scheduled in to talk things through in complete confidence.